 - When Aramco starts trading, it will become the world’s most valuable publicly-traded company ousting Microsoft Corp and Apple Inc.

-- It is the process by which a private company sells its first stock to raise funds.
+- Initial Public Offering (IPO): It is the process by which a private company sells its first stock to raise funds.

 2. Consumer Confidence Index declines in November